Many-body localization on finite generation fractal lattices: Introduction

 \section{Introduction}

-The interplay between disorder and interactions in closed quantum many-body systems gives rise to ergodic to many-body localized phase transitions \cite{nandkishore}.
-The many-body localized phase is nonergodic and does not obey the eigenstate thermalization hypothesis.
+The interplay between disorder and interactions in closed quantum many-body systems gives rise to transitions between ergodicity and many-body localization \cite{nandkishore1}.
+Many-body localized systems are nonergodic and do not obey the eigenstate thermalization hypothesis.
 This phenomenon goes beyond the ground state properties and involves the physics of highly excited states.
-The transitions have been studied both within the theoretical \cite{huse2,PhysRev.109.1492,PhysRevLett.95.206603,PhysRevB.77.064426,PhysRevB.75.155111,PhysRevLett.117.027201} and experimental \cite{PhysRevLett.114.083002,choi1,smith1,schreiber1} communities.
-The ergodic to many-body localized phase transitions have also exposed rich structures in the entanglement entropy \cite{PhysRevLett.109.017202, PhysRevB.93.174202, PhysRevX.7.021013, PhysRevB.96.020408}.
+The transitions have been studied theoretically \cite{huse2, PhysRev.109.1492,PhysRevLett.95.206603, PhysRevB.75.155111, PhysRevB.77.064426, PhysRevLett.117.027201} and experimentally \cite{schreiber1,PhysRevLett.114.083002,choi1,smith1}.
+The transition between ergodicity and many-body localization has also exposed rich structures in the entanglement entropy \cite{PhysRevLett.109.017202, PhysRevB.93.174202, PhysRevX.7.021013, PhysRevB.96.020408}.

-Fractal lattices are aperiodic structures which exhibit fractional dimensions.
-Such lattices are playgrounds to explore new properties, which strongly depend on the dimension of space and on the degrees of freedom of the particle movement.
-Fractal dimensions provide an intermediate regime between one and two, where interesting physics takes place \cite{PhysRevE.91.012118,van2016quantum,westerhout2018plasmon,pai2018fractalized, brzezinska2018topology,PhysRevE.98.062114,iliasov2019power,fremling2019chern, pai2019topological,Manna2,Manna3,Manna4}.
-These studies are also fueled by experimental developments \cite{shang2015assembling,kempkes2019design,PhysRevLett.120.083601}.
-Recently an implementation of a hardcore boson model on a fractal lattice was proposed in the context of the fractional quantum Hall effect \cite{Manna1}.

-The study of many-body localization has been extensively carried out in one-dimensional systems \cite{huse2,PhysRev.109.1492,PhysRevLett.95.206603,PhysRevB.77.064426, PhysRevB.75.155111,PhysRevLett.117.027201}, and the prospect of many-body localization has also been studied in two-dimensional systems \cite{choi1,wahl1}.
-Here, we study transitions between ergodic and many-body localized systems defined on lattices with dimensions between one and two.
-For this purpose we consider models of hardcore bosons in the presence of disorder on fractal lattices.
-Such lattices also allow to study the transitions in different local lattice structures.
-We stress that the goal of the paper is not to claim the existence of an ergodic to a many-body localized phase transition on fractal lattices in the thermodynamic limit as a finite size scaling is not practicable numerically.
-Rather our aim is to show that such transitions exist on finite generation fractal lattices that are relevant for future implementations in ultracold atoms in optical lattices.